sebyx07/ruby2html/README.md

   def call
     html(self) do
       h1 class: 'greeting', 'data-user': @name do
-        plain "Hello, #{@name}! 👋"
+        "Hello, #{@name}! 👋"
       end
       p class: 'welcome-message' do
-        plain 'Welcome to the wonderful world of Ruby2html!' end
+        'Welcome to the wonderful world of Ruby2html!' end
     end
   end